Federate Amazon Redshift access with Microsoft Azure AD single sign-on

 - Choose Sign in as current user.

-After you verify the SSO setup, you are ready to connect the SQL client to Amazon Redshift using Azure AD federation.
+After you verify the SSO setup, you’re ready to connect the SQL client to Amazon Redshift using Azure AD federation.

 You can use any client tool that supports an Amazon Redshift JDBC or ODBC driver to connect to Amazon Redshift using Azure SSO.
-For this post, use the SQLWorkbenchJ client to connect to Amazon Redshift using JDBC.
-For instructions in installing SQLWorkbench/J, see Connect to Your Cluster by Using SQL Workbench/J.
+For this post, we use the SQL Workbench/J client to connect to Amazon Redshift using JDBC.
+For instructions on installing SQLWorkbench/J, see Connect to your cluster by using SQL Workbench/J.

 To connect to the Amazon Redshift cluster using your Azure AD credentials, complete the following steps.
-If you are using another client, you can pass all these parameters in the JDBC URL as a URL parameter.
+If you’re using another client, you can pass all these parameters in the JDBC URL as a URL parameter.

-To use Azure AD with JDBC, the Amazon Redshift JDBC driver must be version 126.96.36.1991 or later.
-To use Azure AD with ODBC, the Amazon Redshift ODBC driver must be version 188.8.131.520 or later.
-For this walkthrough, use the driver with AWS SDK.
+To use Azure AD with JDBC, the Amazon Redshift JDBC driver must be version 22.214.171.1241 or later.
+To use Azure AD with ODBC, the Amazon Redshift ODBC driver must be version 126.96.36.1990 or later.
+For this walkthrough, use the driver with the AWS SDK.